ScratchAddons/website-v2/content/docs/getting-started/installing.md

 ### Downloading the Zip

 {{< admonition warning >}}
-  This method is not recommended for development unless Git cannot be installed on the system since it will need to be manually repeated every time you want to update Scratch Addons.
+  This method is not recommended for development unless Git cannot be installed on the system since it will need to be manually repeated every time you update Scratch Addons.
 {{< /admonition >}}

-If you don't have Git installed, you can try this method instead.
+If you don not have Git installed, use this method instead.

 1. Go to the [repository](https://github.com/ScratchAddons/ScratchAddons) and find the download code button.